juanidiaz/giphy/README.md

 ## INSTRUCTIONS:

 1. Click on any of the preloaded characters to retreive images.
 2. 10 images will be display un the area beneath the buttons.
-Move your mouse over the image to make them move.
+Move your mouse over the image to make them move :scream:
 3. Add your favorite character and repeat steps 1-2.
 4. Clear the images (not the buttons)